catalyst/moodle-tool_smsimport/README.md

 # How to use?

 * Manage SMS import -> admin/settings.php?section=tool_smsimport_managesms
+    tool_smsimport | smscourse: To link a course to the imported students, add a course and select it here. tool_smsimport | smsuserfields: To link a user custom field to imported students details, add custom user profile fields and select it here.

 * Manage SMS import schools -> admin/tool/smsimport/index.php
     You add / edit / delete schools
     You add groups or classes to a school